ExpressionEngine/ExpressionEngine-User-Guide/docs/member/reset-password.md

             <label>Your New Password</label><br />
             <input type="password" name="password" value="" maxlength="50" size="40" />

 The new password to set.
+Be sure to include the required Javascript and CSS to use the native [Password Validation](/member/password-validation.html).

 ### Password Confirmation